DataDog/integrations-extras/resin/README.md

 </server-default>
 ```

-2. Edit the `resin.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your resin performance data.
-See the [sample resin.d/conf.yaml][2] for all available configuration options.
+2. Edit the `resin.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your resin performance data.
+See the [resin.d/conf.yaml example][2] for all available configuration options.

 3. [Restart the Agent][3].